ViaScientific/vfdocs/docs/ViaFoundry/quick.md

 Via Foundry web page at <https://www.viafoundry.com> and click the `Log in` button.
 You will be asked to enter your institute's log-in information.
 If you don't have an account, please let us know about it
-<support@viascientific.com>.
-We will set an account for you.
+<support@viascientific.com>, and we will set up an account for you.